alessandrocuda/noise_generator/README.md

 # white_noise
-White noise generation developed in C.
+White noise generator developed in C.

 Whitenoise by definition contains all frequencies at a constant amplitude.
 To generate a white noise it is necessary to be able to generate a sequence a pseudo-random numbers in the range from [-1.0 ..
 1.0) which are effectively distributed according to the standard uniform distribution.